rice-apps/scheduleplanner/README.md

 **IMPORTANT**: Before committing, you MUST run `build_prod.sh` and ensure that you have not created any compiler warnings.

 ## Deployment:
-1. Set up a MySQL database for use by the application and import the initial data as described above.
+1. Set up a MySQL database for use by the application and import the initial data (as described above).
-2. Create a configuration file based off of `src/main/resources/org/riceapps/scheduleplanner/config-template.json`.
+2. Create a configuration file based off of `src/main/resources/org/riceapps/scheduleplanner/config-template.json` (as described above).
-3. Package the application into a JAR using Maven/Eclipse: `mvn assembly:single`.
+3. Package the application into a JAR (named `sp.jar`) using Maven/Eclipse (`mvn assembly:single`) and upload the JAR to your server nodes.
-4. Run `java -jar sp.jar --config /path/to/config.json` to start the app.
+4. Run `java -jar sp.jar --config /path/to/config.json` to start the app web server.
 5. Run `java -cp sp.jar org.riceapps.scheduleplaner.Parser --config /path/to/config.json --term TERM --year YEAR --daemonize` to pull new course data periodically.
 You will need to restart this program with new parameters when the term and/or year changes.